aarontodd82/blastem-genesis-engine/README.md

 ### Hanging notes when pausing
 - Notes are automatically silenced when entering menus or pausing
 - Closing the application sends a reset command to silence hardware
-- Press J to manually disconnect if needed

 ## License